Good and Bad Passwords How-To

 capitalization variations were performed.

-It's worth looking at the dictionaries used by Dan Klien is some
+It's worth looking at the dictionaries used by Daniel Klien is some

 detail.
 There were two general word dictionaries.
 One was